Aiven-Open/tiered-storage-for-apache-kafka/demo/README.md

 This scenario uses `S3Storage` with the real AWS S3 as the remote storage.

-Please note that the in-memory cache `io.aiven.kafka.tieredstorage.fetch.cache.InMemoryChunkCache` is used in this scenario.
-This is necessary to mitigate a now-present bug in Kafka with slow and excessive read from S3.

 For this scenario you need to have:
 1. Valid AWS S3 credentials (e.g. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`).
 2. A test bucket.